Multidimensional Fibonacci Coding: -equivalent Sequences

 from Example \ref{ex:basic}.
 Note that all the above 3-equivalent sequences represent the same quantity when multiplied by $(F_r)$.
 In particular, if $(y_r)=(\ldots,0,0,2,3,1,0,0,0,0,0,\ldots)$ and $(z_r)=(\ldots,1,0,1,0,1,1,0,0,0,0,\ldots)$, then

 This, in fact, would hold for any other Fibonacci sequences $(F_r)$ of order 3. \end{example}

-The previous example illustrates a major strength of our approach--each equivalency class represents the same quantity, given a Fibonacci sequence.
-If one can find a legitimate Zeckendorf representation in an equivalency class, then, under any Fibonacci sequence, the element represented by that class has a Zeckendorf decomposition.
+The last example illustrates a major strength of our approach--each equivalency class represents the same quantity under a given Fibonacci sequence.
+If one can find a legitimate Zeckendorf representation in an equivalency class, then the element represented by that class has a Zeckendorf decomposition.
 We finish this section with a powerful corollary to Proposition \ref{prop:keq2} and another example.
-The following result characterizes \textit{all} elements that are Zeckendorf in a Fibonacci sequence $(F_r)$.
+The next result characterizes all elements that are Zeckendorf in a Fibonacci sequence $(F_r)$.

 \begin{corollary} Let $(F_r)$ be a Fibonacci sequence of order $k$.
 An element $m$ is Zeckendorf in $(F_r)$ if and only if $m$ can be written as a finite sum (with multiplicities) of elements from $(F_r)$. \end{corollary}